cfoust/sour/README.md

 Here is a high level description of the repository's directory structure:
 * `services/game/cube2`: A fork of [BananaBread](https://github.com/kripken/BananaBread), which was kripken's initial attempt at getting a version of Sauerbraten running using Emscripten.
 He forked Sauerbraten at the mainline [r4059](https://sourceforge.net/p/sauerbraten/code/4059), I upgraded to [r4349](https://sourceforge.net/p/sauerbraten/code/4349), then finally upgraded to the latest mainline at the time [r6519](https://sourceforge.net/p/sauerbraten/code/6519).
 My fork contains a handful of modifications and restrictions to make sure it can run well in the web.
 * `services/game/assets`: A checkout of Sauerbraten's `packages/` directory, which contains all of the game's default assets.
 This directory also includes Sour's asset bundling mechanism to generate prepackaged Emscripten file bundles for each game map.
+* `services/go/`: Contains a Go service that periodically fetches Sauerbraten server information from the master server, pings all of the available servers, and makes that information available to the web client.
+* `services/ingress/`: `nginx` configurations for development, production, and Gitpod.
 * `services/server/`: A fork of [QServCollect](https://github.com/deathstar/QServCollect), which is a dedicated Sauerbraten server.
 * `services/proxy/`: A fork of [wsproxy](https://github.com/FWGS/wsproxy) which I changed to only allow proxying from TCP `28785` to UDP `28786`.
 This was the quickest way I found to get client/server communication working, though presumably you could just do this in a Python script.
 * `services/client/`: A React web application that glues together the compiled Sauerbraten code and our asset fetching mechanism.